zzc6332/worker-handler/README.md

 ## Typescript

 `Worker-handler` can be used with type supports in typescript.
 Once the type of `Action` is defined, it enables type detections and hints at both the posting and reveiving ends when passing messages between `Main` and `Worker`.
-It also be able to detect whether the passed message can be processed by [the structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), and whether there are [transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) contained in the message.

 <span id="ts-example">The following is a simple example of using `worker-handler` in typescript:</span>